Missouri University of Science and Technology: Traditions

-The rationale for the celebration is the notion that St. Patrick is the patron saint of engineers.

-Such recognition of St. Patrick began in 1903 when the engineering students of the University of Missouri in Columbia claimed St. Patrick's Day to be a holiday for engineers.
-The tradition continues and has been adopted by many other schools across the nation.
+St. Patrick's Day is the largest annual celebration since its namesake is the patron saint of engineers.
+In 1903 engineering students of the University of Missouri in Columbia claimed St. Patrick's Day to be a holiday for engineers.
 A bronze statue of St. Patrick, by St. Louis sculptor Rudolph Edward Torrini, is located on the Wilson Library Plaza.
-St. Patrick's Day 2008 marked the one hundredth consecutive year of the holiday's celebration at Missouri S&T. The university cancelled all school-sanctioned St. Patrick's Day celebrations for the first time in 2020 due to the COVID-19 pandemic.
-2021 included "part virtual and part socially distanced" events for the holiday.
+St. Patrick's Day 2008 marked the one hundredth consecutive year of the holiday's celebration at Missouri S&T. As part of the celebration, a student is chosen to represent St. Patrick, along with others as "knights" of his court.
+For about 40 years, new knights were dumped into a trough of repugnant green liquid nicknamed "Alice".
+The particular event's popularity peaked in the 1980s, though the practice ended in the 1990s due to liability concerns by university administrators.